oracle/python-oracledb/doc/src/api_manual/pool_params.rst

   Connection or a subclass of Connection.
 This attribute is of type Type["oracledb.connection"].
 The default value is ``oracledb.Connection``.

-  This attribute is supported in the python-oracledb Thin and Thick modes.
+  This attribute is supported in both python-oracledb Thin and Thick modes.

 .. attribute:: PoolParams.getmode